nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 [work in progress]

+•NB some of the instructions below will need branch `ingest-corrections` to be merged and are not correct in `dev` as of 04/12/24*

 ## Introduction

-This document is a guide to updating the knowledge base which Nesta Brain draws from, that is, how to ingest new information into the LanceDB vector database used for retrieval.
+This document is a guide to updating the knowledge base of documents which Nesta Brain uses to answer questions; that is, how to ingest new information into the LanceDB vector database used for retrieval.

-Currently, the code is set up to ingest web pages and online PDFs.
+Currently, the code is set up to ingest web pages (from any site) and PDFs from the Nesta website.

-The code reflects the data ingestion needs for early prototypes of the Nesta Brain project, written fairly rapidly, and may need to be reviewed and simplified for optimal future maintainability.
+The code reflects the data ingestion needs for early prototypes of the Nesta Brain project, written and deployed fairly rapidly, and with limited time for tidying and rationalisation.
+It may need to be reviewed and simplified for optimal future maintainability, as well as extended to allow ingestion from other sources.

 ## Relevant code

 Most of the relevant code is in `retrieval/db/ingest.py`.
-See also `scraping/scrape.py` and `scraping/scrape_pdf.py`.
+See also `scraping/scrape.py` and `scraping/scrape_pdf.py` for web and PDF scraping functions.

 ## Embeddings model

-OpenAI `text-embedding-3-small`.
-Note that if the embeddings model is changed in `MODEL_NAME` then the variables encapsulating the rate limits, `RPM_RATE_LIMIT` and `TPM_RATE_LIMIT`, should also be changed.
+OpenAI's `text-embedding-3-small` model was used for the database versions called `full_site_demo_db` and `full_site_demo_db_with_pdfs`.
+Future users may want to experiment with different embeddings models.
+The embeddings model can be set in `retrieval/db/ingest.py` via `MODEL_NAME`.
+Note that if the embeddings model is changed in `MODEL_NAME` then: (i) the variables encapsulating the rate limits, `RPM_RATE_LIMIT` and `TPM_RATE_LIMIT`, may also need to be changed; and (ii) the embeddings model used by the retriever in `retrieval/retrieve.py` should also be changed [*to do – this should be set in `config.py`*].

 ## Data

 [MENTION ABOUT the DATA DUMP HERE – get from S3]

 > [In `web_dump` mode the details of the webpages to scrape are taken from a metadata file with path `METADATA_PATH` and read into a dataframe. with any webpages with a `_status_code` of 200 removed from the dataframe.
 The dataframe should therefore only contain webpages which have been successfully downloaded.]

+## PDF scraping

+[details]

 ## Settings